 Image source 12 Facts about slavery in Jamaica the education system refuses to teach in schools(Atlanta Black Star 17 October 2014, accessed 13 April 2023)

-The English had captured Jamaica from the Spanish in 1655, and imported many slaves from Africa to work on sugar, coffee, cotton and indigo plantations.
+The English captured Jamaica from the Spanish in 1655, and imported many slaves from Africa to work on sugar, coffee, cotton and indigo plantations.
 According to many reports, most of the black slaves 'lived short and often brutal lives with no rights, being the property of a small-planter class'.
 Many slaves ran away to join the Maroons (former Spanish slaves).
 A large slave rebellion known as Tacky's War broke out in 1760 but was defeated by the British.

 By the early 1800s, black people/slaves were said to outnumber white people in Jamaica by 20 to 1.
 The British abolished the slave trade in 1807 but not the institution and slaves continued to be traded.